zined1/cloud_detection/README.md

 ## Results

-These results are obtained by taking the 2 highest classes
+These results are obtained by taking the 2 highest classes among 8

 ![First Result](res/first_result.png?raw=true)